 Facilitating collaboration with web-annotating tools

 The availability of digital archives and other research data via the Internet creates new opportunities for collaboration.
 Indeed, equipped with special software, researchers from different institutions, countries and fields can work together via the network.
-Such collaboration can take the form of annotating data and sharing these annotations using an annotation infrastructure.
+Such collaboration can take the form of annotating data and sharing these annotations via an annotation infrastructure.
 By an annotation we mean a remark or other additional information pertaining to one or more fragments of a document or set of documents.

 DWAN framework

-DWAN is a software framework allowing multiple annotation clients to work together with a single back-end.
+DWAN is a software framework that allows multiple annotation clients to work together with a single back-end.
 The back-end consists of a database and a server side application enabling data exchange between remote clients and the database.

 Clients can be developed for any particular sort of web-documents, whereas the back-end is not domain specific and treats requests of all clients in a generic way.